Our team

 Our team at the Performance Psychophysiology Lab brings together a diverse group of researchers and students dedicated to understanding the physiological foundations of human performance.

-Led by Dr. Sylvain Laborde, our group includes PhD candidates (Stefan, Maša, Caterina, Ismael, Matt, and others), Master's and Bachelor students, interns, and alumni.
+Led by Prof. Dr. Sylvain Laborde, our group includes PhD candidates (Stefan, Maša, Caterina, Ismael, Matt, and others), Master's and Bachelor students, interns, and alumni.
 Each member contributes unique expertise in areas such as heart rate variability, stress regulation, and applied performance science.

 Together, we combine rigorous research, applied projects, and interdisciplinary collaboration to explore how the mind and body interact to support optimal performance across sport and everyday life.